 The question becomes how can we systematically eliminate the U.S. Deficit, and then, how can we run a surplus to make the national debt clock run in reverse?

 In order to balance the budget there can be no sacred cows.
 The major expenditures in the Federal budget are entitlement spending and military spending.
-IF the federal budget remained revenue neutral and you wouldn’t touch entitlements, defense, or default on the national debt, you would have to eliminate 100% of the rest of federal spending.
+IF the federal budget remained revenue neutral and you wouldn’t touch entitlements, defense, or default on the national debt, you would have to eliminate 100% of the rest of federal spending to balance the federal budget.
 To me this is like earning a $50,000 salary, living in a $1 million home with 2 new vehicles in the driveway and focusing on eliminating the cable bill and Netflix to get out of the mess you’re in.
 Focus on the big stuff!

 - Social Security: $1.3 Trillion (36%)